Creating a LoadBalancer Service

 Timeout for waiting for a request from a client.
 There are two cases:

-- If the client fails to send a request header to the load balancer during the timeout duration, the request will be interrupted.
+- If the client fails to send a request header to the load balancer during this period, the request will be interrupted.

-- If the interval between two consecutive request bodies reaching the load balancer is greater than the timeout duration, the connection will be disconnected.
+- If the interval between two consecutive request bodies reaching the load balancer exceeds this period, the connection will be disconnected.

 Response Timeout (s)

 Timeout for waiting for a response from a backend server.
-After a request is forwarded to the backend server, if the backend server does not respond during the timeout duration, the load balancer will stop waiting and return HTTP 504 Gateway Timeout.
+If the backend server does not respond within this period after receiving a request, the load balancer will stop waiting and return an HTTP 504 error.

-Whether to use HTTP/2 for a client to communicate with a load balancer.
-Request forwarding using HTTP/2 improves the access performance between your application and the load balancer.
+Whether to enable HTTP/2 for HTTPS requests between the client and the load balancer.
+Request forwarding using HTTP/2 improves access performance between your application and the load balancer.
 However, the load balancer still uses HTTP/1.x to forward requests to the backend server.

-This parameter is available only after HTTPS is enabled on ports.
+This parameter is available only when Frontend Protocol is set to HTTPS.

 - Click OK.